About this initiative:

 The Family Education Rights and Privacy Act (FERPA) governs release of and access to student education records.
 Section 952 clarified that institutions of higher education are allowed (but not required) to notify parents if a student under the age of 21 at the time of notification commits a disciplinary violation involving alcohol or a controlled substance.

-- Other communication with parents includes:
+- Other communication resources for parents include:

-- Help Them Face Challenges, which provides suggestions from Student Life for productive discussions throughout students' time on campus
+- Help Them Face Challenges, which provides suggestions from U-M Student Life for productive discussions throughout students' time on campus

 - Frequently Asked Questions about Alcohol Use at the University of Michigan